openstack-archive/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 that enables the Nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
+If your vCenter manages multiple ESX host clusters, you can specify several or all clusters for a single OpenStack environment, so that the Nova-compute service manages multiple ESX host clusters via single vCenter server.
 The vCenter driver makes management convenient from both the OpenStack Dashboard (:ref:`horizon-term`) and from vCenter,